The Next Step (Canadian TV series): Awards and nominations

-Spinoff
+Spin-offs

+Lost & Found Music Studios

-The Next Step set up a spinoff series in its third season, called Lost & Found Music Studios, which uses a similar mockumentary format, and which features some of the cast from The Next Step.
+The Next Step set up a spin-off series in its third season, called Lost & Found Music Studios, which uses a similar mockumentary format, and which features some of the cast from The Next Step.
 The spinoff focuses on musicians and songwriters enrolled together in a special program at a music studio.
 The series debuted on Family Channel in Canada on December 11, 2015. and later was released on Netflix.
 The series consists of two seasons of 27 episodes.

+Taking The Next Step

+Taking the Next Step was a UK reality talent show on CBBC where young dancers auditioned for the chance to appear on the Canadian series The Next Step.
+Running for two seasons of 21 episodes between 2016 and 2017, it followed contestants through auditions, workshops, and live performances, with judges including professional dancers and sometimes cast members from The Next Step.
+The winners earned guest roles on the show, making it a unique spin-off that connected fans directly to the world of The Next Step.

+The Next Step: Cheer

+In July 2025, it was reported by Production Weekly that a spin-off, titled The Next Step: Cheer was in development.
+Instead of following the world of competitive dance, the spin-off is expected to focus on the world of competitive cheerleading with similar themes of teamwork, friendship, rivalry, and high-energy performances.
+Like The Next Step, it will be a scripted drama shot in a documentary-style format, blending character storylines with big performance numbers.
+Filming for this show began on August 12, 2025 and concluded between September 25, 2025.
+It is an upcoming drama and mockumentary series which will be release in spring 2026, that serves as the second spin-off in the franchise.

 Digital content

 The Next Step Interactive

 The aftershow started when an episode finished.
 It was approximately 1–3 minutes long, and was hosted by five members: Asha Bromfield, Lovell Adams-Gray, Luke Watters, Kelly McNamee, and Samantha "Sam" Munro.
 The aftershow talks about The Next Step and breaks down some parts to help the viewer understand storylines.